 3) Stricter underwriting on older homes or certain construction types

-- electrical panels/wiring
+- electrical panels and wiring

 - plumbing type and age